What’s new in 0.11.0

 -

-Signal branch from any place on the line
+A signal branch from an arbitrary location on the line

-In the new update, with control or command pressed, you can build an arbitrary branch of a signal from any place on the line, instead of as before from the block output to its input.
+In the new update, with control or command clamped down, you can build an arbitrary signal branch from anywhere, rather than from the block output to its input as before.

-Sometimes you need to quickly insert a block into a signal line, and it is inconvenient to delete signals and draw them again.
-We fixed this inconvenience,
+Sometimes it is necessary to quickly insert a block into the signal line, and it is inconvenient to delete the signals and re—draw them.
+We fixed this inconvenience.,

-Expanded possibilities of editing the signal name - now to change the signal name you can double-click not only on the signal line, but also on its text name. not only on the signal line, but also on its text name itself.
+We have expanded the possibilities of editing the name of the signal — now you can double-click not only on the signal line, but also on its text name itself to change the name of the signal.

-You can now also change the position of the caption on the signal.
-It can be above or below the signal line, it can be in the middle of the line, or it can be next to a block. in the middle of the line or next to the block.
-Also, the font of the signal type has been changed, it is now the same as the signal name. of the signal.
+And now you can change the location of the signature on the signal.
+It can be at the top or bottom of the signal line, it can be in the middle of the line or located next to the block.
+We also changed the font of the signal type, it is now the same as the name of the signal.

-We have added line alignment for perfectionists.
-Now you can place blocks evenly relative to each other. to each other.
+Added alignment of blocks along the lines for perfectionists.
+Now you can position the blocks exactly relative to each other.

 Displaying the arrow on the signal

-With the new update, Engee will remember at which level of model nesting you stopped your work and, when you need to switch to another model, when you return you will be back in the subsystem you were in before.
-No more you no longer have to go back and forth to the correct subsystem each time.
+With the new update Engee it will remember at which level of the model nesting you stopped your work, and when you need to switch to another model, when you return, you will return to the subsystem you were in before.
+You will no longer have to go back to the desired subsystem every time.

-Ability to set the calculation step as a simple or rational fraction
+The ability to set the calculation step in the form of a simple or rational fraction

-After our improvements, you will be able to set the calculation step or the density interval in the model as a simple (1/31) or rational (1//31) fraction. rational (1//31) fraction.
-Now exactly three, for example, calculation steps without rounding will take place in one second.
+After our improvements, you will be able to set the calculation step or the interval of dense output in the model in the form of a simple (1/31) or rational (1/31) fraction.
+Now there will be exactly three calculation steps in one second, for example, without rounding.

 Code generation